-The Certified Foot Reflexology course is a hands-on practical training program in Foot Reflexology using the Reflexology Association of Canada’s manual.
+The Certified Foot Reflexology course is a hands-on practical training program in Foot Reflexology using the Reflexology Association of Canada’s course material.

 In order to become a Reflexology Association of Canada (R.A.C.)
 Certified Foot Reflexology Therapist you must complete both the Core Reflexology Training Course (pre-requisite) and the Foot Reflexology Certification Course (practical course + exam).
-Upon completion of both these courses you will receive Professional Certification as a reflexologist.
-To receive your RCRT designation you must pass both courses and a separate R.A.C.
+Upon completion of both these courses you will receive Professional Certification as a certified reflexologist.
+To receive your RCRT designation you must complete the Core & Foot Certification course and pass a separate R.A.C.
 RCRT board examination (see note below).

 Click here to learn more about the Reflexology Association of Canada.

 Starting January 1st, 2019, all prospective professional members will need to pass theoretical and practical RCRT board examination to receive the designation of a Registered Canadian Reflexology Therapist and to become a Professional Member of the Reflexology Association of Canada.

 Michele Mork was awarded the Teacher in Excellence for 2018.

 - You must be 18 years of age or older and/or completion of Grade 12